AdwoaAgyeiwaa/Data-Analysis-With-Spreadsheets/README.md

 # Data-Analysis-With-Spreadsheets
-Let's get started with useful functions and formulas you need to know for analyzing data with google sheets and excel.
+Let's get started with some useful functions and formulas for analyzing data in Google Sheets and Excel.<br><br>
+Shall we?:smirk: